Benjamin20771/ITAdmin/README.md

 ### Lab #1

 #### Summary
 In this lab, we created three different VMs(Rocky Linux, Windows Server, and Workstation).
-To start making each VM we must go to vSphere
+To start making each VM we must go to vSphere and on the second tab near the top left we go down to a file named term/year-lastname-IT-ADM-VMs (filled in with your information) where we can right-click on it and click on the New VM.
+We then click next while selecting the first selection.
+We then name our VMs as IT-(term/year)-(last name)-(whatever Vm is being created).
+We then click on the only available compute resource and continue.
+Then click on a storage option and leave the compatibility alone.
+Label the Guest OS as what you want to create and then customize the hardware as needed.
+Below is a summary of each lab and problems/solutions.

+#### Linux

 ## Internship notes